shade40/Zenith/README.md

 ## zenith

-A library to spruce up your terminal.
+A markup language and color palette generators targeting the terminal.

 ```
 pip install zenith